yyq1031/Study-Buddy/README.md

 # Lifehack

-To set up the project, run these commands:
+To set up the project and assuming npm is installed correctly, run these commands:

 ```bash
 git clone git@github.com:yyq1031/Lifehack.git